 A course examining the principles and practices of caring for small animals.
 The course will include feeding and breeding practices as well as care and management.
-[Fall] [3 credits]
+[Fall] Applied Learning- Other [3 credits] [3 contact hour(s)]

 ANSC 142 | Care & Train of Wkg Dog (C)